opendp/opendp/docs/source/user/combinators.rst

 Postprocessing functionality is provided by the :py:func:`opendp.combinators.make_chain_tm` constructor that allows transformations to be chained onto a Measurement.
 Since the outer Transformation is postprocessing, the metrics and stability map of the outer Transformation are ignored.
-In this case, it is only necessary for the domains to conform.
+In this case, it is only necessary for the types to conform.

 In the following example we chain :py:func:`opendp.measurements.make_base_discrete_laplace` with :py:func:`opendp.transformations.make_bounded_sum`.